 The System has an Internal Audit program, staffed by one internal auditor.
-This program is currently focused on a plan of in-depth audits of internal controls in all of the departments at the System.
+This program continues to focus on a plan of in-depth audits of internal controls in all of the departments at the System.
 The internal auditor presents audit reports to both management and the Audit Committee of the Board of Trustees.